Hearing loss - cochlear implant; Sensorineural - cochlear; Deaf - cochlear; Deafness - cochlear

 - In order to determine if a person is a candidate for a cochlear implant, the person must be examined by an ear, nose, and throat (ENT) doctor (otolaryngologist).
 People will also need specific types of hearing tests performed with their hearing aids on.

-- This may include a CT scan or MRI scan of the brain and the middle and inner ear.
+- People may need a CT scan or MRI scan of the brain and the middle and inner ear.

 - People (especially children) may need to be assessed by a psychologist to determine if they are good candidates.